mrhubbs/dna/README.md

 # DNA

 *This is a highly experimental project.
-If you're intrigued, try it out or drop me a line.
-For now, DNA is being developed in Python.
+The API is subject to extensive change.If you're intrigued, try it out or drop me a line.*

+*DNA is being developed in Python.
 It may be extended to other languages in the future.*

 ## Introduction & Purpose

-When data-rich applications reahch a certain critical mass, a lot of the design effort is spent on propagating the data through the application.
+When data-rich applications reach a certain critical mass, a lot of the design effort is spent on propagating the data through the application.
 This is especially the case in graphical applications.
 For example, take a financial application.
 The core data is probably a list of transactions, containing amounts, dates, and other information.
 This data is summarized and displayed in a number of ways.
 For example, one widget may display all the transactions to/from a specific account.

 If the data is changed in any way, all the widgets depending on it need to be updated.
 It can be difficult or time-consuming to create a straightforward data flow from all the dependencies.
 DNA is designed for just such a case.